Thao (Amelia) Pham

 May 30, 2025

-I began my Open Philanthropy-funded research project on capability in multi-agent systems, mentored by Lewis Hammond from the Cooperative AI Foundation.
+I began my Open Philanthropy-funded research project on capability in multi-agent systems, mentored by Lewis Hammond (Cooperative AI Foundation).

 Apr 4, 2025